 However, in some ports, the movements of containers as Ro-Ro cargo are an important element of port activity and the volume of containers moved in this way may have a wider (and growing) policy interest at European level.
-As a result of this, the Working Group on Maritime Transport Statistics has decided to collect data for the number of Ro-Ro containers in the voluntary table C2, starting from the reference year 2012 (see 2).
+Accordingly the European Commission has approved the collection of data for the number of Ro-Ro containers in the voluntary table C2; starting from the reference year 2012, cf. the Commission Delegated Decision 2012/186/EU (see 2).